node-red-contrib-unifi-ultimate 1.0.9

 Quick Start

-1. Add the config node for your UniFi application: Unifi Network Config, Unifi Protect Config, or Unifi Access Config.
+1. Add a config node for your UniFi product: Unifi Network Config, Unifi Protect Config, or Unifi Access Config.

-2. Enter the UniFi host/IP and API credentials.
+2. Enter your UniFi controller address and login credentials.

-3. Add the matching device or utility node.
+3. Add the matching node to your flow.

-4. Select the item to control or monitor.
+4. Select the device you want to control or monitor.

 5. Select the action.

-7. Send any message into the node to run the configured action.
+7. Send any message into the node to run the action.

-For most actions, the incoming message is only a trigger and the node uses the item/action configured in the editor.
+Tip: For most actions, the incoming message is just a trigger — the node uses the device and action you configured in the editor.

 UniFi Network logo